howieliang/CHI-Meets-IoT-EWSN-21/README.md

 TBD

 ## Contact Us
-If you have questions or need further information, please contact us via [email](mailto:r.liang@tue.nl) with a subject "CHImeetsIOT '21: (your question)".
+If you have questions or need further information, please contact us via [email](mailto:r.liang@tue.nl) with a subject "CHIIoT 1: (your question)".

 ## Acknowledgments
 This workshop is supported by the 4TU.NIRICT community funding.